What Graduate Education degrees are offered?

 1) $75 administrative fee for each term courses are taken in (Fall, Winter, Spring or Summer)

 That’s all of the math you need to get to the bottom line.

 How many credits do I need to receive my degree?

 A Master's degree requires 36–39 credits.
 An Ed.S. requires 30–31 credits.
 Licensure Only programs are 21–24 credits.

 How do I pay?
 Can I use a credit card?

 Students will be billed at the beginning of each semester by Student Financial Services.
 Form of payment may be check, cash, or credit card.
-Loans are also available.
+Payment plans through CASHNet are available per term (either summer/fall or winter/spring) Student Loans are also available.